Tyler O'Neill: Early life and amateur career

 O'Neill attended Garibaldi Secondary School in Maple Ridge, British Columbia, and played for the Langley Blaze of the British Columbia Premier Baseball League.
-He grew up a fan of the Seattle Mariners.
+He grew up a fan of the Seattle Mariners of Major League Baseball (MLB).

 Professional career

 Seattle Mariners

 The Seattle Mariners selected O'Neill in the third round of the 2013 MLB draft.
 He signed with the Mariners and made his professional debut with the Arizona League Mariners.
-In 2014, O'Neill played in only 51 games between the Arizona League Mariners, Everett AquaSox and Clinton LumberKings because he broke a bone in his right hand by punching a concrete wall in the dugout.
+In 2014, O'Neill played in only 51 games between the Arizona League Mariners, Everett AquaSox, and Clinton LumberKings because he broke a bone in his right hand by punching a concrete wall in the dugout.
 He spent 2015 with the Bakersfield Blaze, where he posted a .260 batting average along with 32 home runs and 87 RBIs.

 He spent 2016 with the Jackson Generals of the Southern League, where he batted .293 with 24 home runs and 102 RBIs.
 Jackson won the Southern League championship after a league best 84–55 record, and O'Neill was the Southern League Most Valuable Player (MVP).
 In seven playoff contests, he batted .448, three home runs and eight RBIs.
 He began 2017 with the Tacoma Rainiers of the Class AAA Pacific Coast League (PCL).